Explore Burnham-on-Crouch

 Frequently asked questions

-The sailing capital of Essex (the Crouch estuary is one of England's finest sailing waters), the waterfront yacht clubs, the oysters, and a small Essex town of extraordinary maritime character Roam surfaces the hidden gems that make Burnham-on-Crouch worth exploring.
+Burnham-on-Crouch is a place in Essex known for the sailing capital of Essex (the Crouch estuary is one of England's finest sailing waters), the waterfront yacht clubs, the oysters, and a small Essex town of extraordinary maritime character.
+Burnham-on-Crouch has been a sailing centre since the Victorian era — the River Crouch's sheltered waters and strong tides make it ideal for racing.
+The population is around 7,500.

-Yes — Roam is live in Burnham-on-Crouch and across Essex.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Burnham-on-Crouch and across Essex.
+It is available on iOS and Android.